Augie-Environmental-Studies/jupyter-server/README.md

 So, how does it look like?
 When we go to our
 Jupyter Server website,
-Cloudflare Tunnel is set up such that our website first first requires users to login using GitHub oAuth.
+Cloudflare Tunnel is set up such that our website first requires users to login using our school email.
 Jupyter then asks the user to login using the password we set earlier.
 This way, we have two layers of security.